pkp/pln/README.md

 You will need to clear the data caches after adding or changing this setting.
 There is a link to clear the caches at
 `Site Administration` > `Administration`

-## Installation Instructions

-We recommend installing this plugin using the Plugin Gallery within OJS.
-Log in with administrator privileges, navigate to `Settings` > `Website` > `Plugins`, and choose the Plugin Gallery.
-Find the `PN Plugin` there and follow the instructions to install it.

 ## Build Instructions